XiangZhang-zx/my_portfolio/kaggle/README.md

+Planet Understanding the Amazon from Space

+Titanic - Machine Learning from Disaster

 # Kaggle Projects

 This folder contains my Kaggle competition projects.
 Kaggle is a platform that hosts data science competitions, and I have participated in several competitions to improve my data analysis and machine learning skills.